mhmtbk/Web-NDefA_v1.1/README.md

 # Web-NDefA: Web-'N'etwork 'Def'ormation 'A'nalysis
 The Web-NDefA is a web-based open-source platform developed for the determination of deformations in univariate geodetic networks, which are periodically monitored with GNSS observations, with static model and S-Transformation matrix method for easy access to GNSS-based deformation analysis studies.
-Through this platform, it is possible to detect crustal and landslides movements, determine ground collapses and identify deformations in engineering structures.<br/><br/>
+Through this platform, it is possible to detect crustal and landslides movements, determine ground collapses and identify deformations in engineering structures.
+Thus, this platform provides an alternative solution for fast, simple and visual determination of deformations in geodetic GNSS networks.<br/><br/>
 It was created with *HTML, CSS, and Client Side JavaScript*.
 JavaScript, one of the core technologies of web development, is a flexible and powerful programming language.
 Since the basic functions of the Web-NDefA platform are built with JavaScript, the enhancement and manipulation of web pages and client browsers is provided.<br/><br/>
 This platform can also be accessed at [webndefa.com](https://www.webndefa.com/).